Dragons in Iceland

 Dragon or Serpent?

-Some historians have a theory that the original Icelandic phrase used to describe the protector of Iceland would today imply a giant serpentine type of a creature than something perhaps more fierce.
+Some historians have a theory that the original Icelandic phrase used to describe the protector of Iceland would today imply a giant serpentine type of creature than something perhaps more fierce.
 And that in fact that it is the giant worm known as The Lagarfljót Worm.
 The legend of the worm is first mentioned in the Icelandic Annals of 1345.
 Sightings were considered to portend a great event such as a natural disaster.

 According to the folk tradition recorded by Jón Árnason, the great serpent in Lagarfljót grew out of a small "lingworm" or heath-dragon; a girl was given a gold ring by her mother, and asked how she might best derive profit from the gold, was told to place it under a lingworm.
-She did so, and put it in the top of her linen chest for a few days, but then found that the little dragon had grown so large, it had broken open the chest.
+She did so, and put it on the top of her linen chest for a few days, but then found that the little dragon had grown so large, it had broken open the chest.

 Frightened, she threw both it and the gold into the lake, where the serpent continued to grow and terrorized the countryside, spitting poison and killing people and animals.
-Two Finns called in to destroy it and retrieve the gold said that they had managed to tie its head and tail to the bottom of the lake but it was impossible to kill it because there was a still larger dragon underneath.
+Two Finns called in to destroy it and retrieve the gold and said that they had managed to tie its head and tail to the bottom of the lake but it was impossible to kill it because there was a still larger dragon underneath.

 It has also been reported outside the water, lying coiled up or slithering into the trees.
 It is described as having "many humps," rather than the simple serpentine body type of, for example, the Loch Ness Monster.